-The following information was first included in Durham Magazine’s 2021 Visitors & Relocation Guide.
+The following information is included in Durham Magazine’s 2022 Visitors & Relocation Guide.
 You can also pick up a hard copy at Durham Magazine’s office (1777 Fordham Blvd., Ste.
 105).
 Please consult with each lodging property and establishment mentioned for their latest COVID-19 protocols.

 You probably have an amazing home, but that home has dishes that need washing, laundry that needs folding, and a yard that could use a little love.
 Maybe you’re just getting settled in Durham and looking for something fun to do, or perhaps you’ve lived here for years and need to see the city through fresh eyes.

 There are numerous ways to engage, explore, learn, have fun and find community in Durham, and a staycation – a vacation you take in your city – might be precisely what you need.
 Whether you’re planning a solo adventure to break a routine or aiming to impress friends and family visiting your new hometown, your first order of business should be picking the perfect place to stay.